Set up Pi-Hole for network-wide ad blocking and Unbound for recursive DNS

 Configuring DNS

-(Note: If running in Docker using the above instructions, this should already be setup, but you can double-check it.)
+If running in Docker using the above instructions, this should already be setup, but you can double-check it to be safe.

 If running bare metal, we need to make Unbound the upstream DNS resolver for Pi-Hole.
-In the Pi-Hole web UI, go to Settings on the sidebar, then click on the DNS tab.
+In the Pi-Hole web UI, go to Settings on the sidebar, then click on the DNS from the dropdown.

-You can also set Interface settings to Permit all origins, as long as the machine running Pi-Hole is not accessible from the internet (and especially port 53 is not exposed) then this is totally safe, and will ensure Pi-Hole receives and answers queries from every device in your network.
-You can try using Allow only local requests first and see if it works for you.
+Make sure under Interface settings you have picked Permit all origins.
+Don’t worry about this being “potentially dangerous,” as long as the machine running Pi-Hole is not accessible from the internet — and especially port 53 is not exposed — then this is totally safe and will ensure Pi-Hole receives and answers queries from every device in your network.

 Next, in order for Pi-Hole to work network-wide for all devices (including phones and tablets on Wi-Fi), you’ll need to configure your router to use the Pi-Hole server as DNS.
 Some routers do not let you change this setting, like AT&T’s Arris BGW210-700, but most Netgear and TP-Link routers do.